Abortion is legal in Namibia, but only if a woman is in danger or has been sexually abused. Activists are demanding reform

 Zelda Van der Colff, a pastor based in Namibia created a group called Pro-life Namibia, an online platform to raise opposition to abortions in the country.

-During a visit to members of the parliament, Van der Colff suggested that instead of allowing women access to abortions, orphanages should be funded to keep unwanted babies.
+During a visit to members of the parliament, Van der Colff suggested that instead of allowing women access to abortions,

-She also added that making adoption accessible is an alternative to reforming the country's current law.
-Her online petition rejecting the calls for legalizing abortion has gathered more than